cysiv/json-tcp-lb/README.md

             Address to proxy to. separate multiple with comma (default "127.0.0.1:9999") -connections int
-            Number of outbound connections to make to each target (default 4)
+            Number of outbound connections to make to each target (default 4) -debug true
+            Enable debug logging and listen to pprof on :8080

 ## Container Usage